Paw Behind Bars logo of the WI Puppy Mill Project

 close window

-NOTE: On November 4, 2025, an amendment was added to SB 414/AB 436 that would strip out all of the protections for former laboratory dogs that the bill was originally written to ensure!
-IF THE BILL PASSES OUT OF COMMITTEE WITH THIS AMENDMENT INCLUDED, WE CANNOT, IN ALL GOOD CONSCIENCE, CONTINUE TO SUPPORT IT.
+*NOTE: On November 4, 2025, an amendment was added to SB 414/AB 436 that would strip out all of the protections for former laboratory dogs that the bill was originally written to ensure!
+On January 22, 2026, another amendment was proposed that would marginally improve upon the first one, but still failed to address our chief concerns.

-Senate/Assembly 1 would, essentially, put disposition of the dogs entirely in the hands of the lab, with NO recordkeeping accountability to either regulatory agencies within the state or to the public.
+These amendments would, essentially, put disposition of the dogs entirely in the hands of the lab, with very little recordkeeping accountability to regulatory agencies within the state and NONE to the public.
 You will find information on both the bill as written and the amendment below, along with our comments.

-pawprint bullet point Read Senate Amendment 1 here pawprint bullet point
+pawprint bullet point Senate Amendment 1 Senate Substitute Amendment 1 pawprint bullet point

 pawprint bullet point Senate/Assembly Amendment 1 Summary pawprint bullet point